HarshaVardhanJ/study-env/TEMPLATE-RHEL7/README.md

 * `services` - This machine provides services you may need to study but should not need to setup on your own.
 Typically, you should not have to connect to this machine.
 * `server1` & `server2` - These machines are base installs you can use to study with.

-Please note if you are using the libvirt provider, a management network will be created as `eth0`.
-This network can be ignored in favor of `eth1`.
+Please note there may be a management network created on each machine by Vagrant.
+You may use DNS or the `172.25.250.0/24` network to interact with the study environment.

 ## Usage